 His small moments with Saswata Chatterjee at the hospital when Kizzie gets admitted and also the one of the duo together having beer on a rainy night deserve special mention.
 The dialogue, ‘Uncle main bahut bade bade sapne dekhta hun, lekin unko poora karne ka mann nahi karta’ may hit you somewhere very hard.

 Swastika Mukherjee and Sanjana Sanghi’s scene inside the hostel room at Paris is a typical mother-daughter scene that you may identify with.
-Saif Ali Khan’s cameo in the film will make you face some harsh words but they are indeed real harsh words.
+Saif Ali Khan’s cameo in the film will make you face some rude words but they are indeed the real harsh truth.

 “Janam kab lena hai aur marna kab hai, yeh hum decide nahi kar sakte.
 Par kaise jeena hai, yeh hum decide kar sakte hain” – Jaate jaate he also taught us the art of life.
 And all that we can say is ‘Seri, Manny aka SSR!’.